 Continued use of your Andrew userID and access to services through your Andrew account depends on whether you retain any affiliation to the university when you leave.

 - Graduating students who become alumni are transitioned to an alumni account, and keep some, but not all, of the computing services they had access to as students.
 Alumni accounts are created approximately 90 days after a student’s graduation date.
-Alumni will want to follow the Transition Your Services information before leaving campus.
+Alumni will want to review Move Your Student Services before leaving campus.

-- Non-graduating students lose access to all computing services after a grace period of approximately 90 days and can follow the Transition Your Services information before leaving campus.
+- Non-graduating students lose access to all computing services after a grace period of approximately 90 days and should review Move Your Student Services before leaving campus.

 - Faculty and staff whose university employment ends (including retirement) lose access to all computing services after a grace period of approximately 30 days.